kgdunn/pid-book/univariate-review/univariate-review.rst

 	.. note:: This question also has missing data, denote as ``NA`` in R.  Most real data sets that you deal with will have missing data and the questions will expect to deal with them.
 For example, the degrees of freedom will be reduced because of the missing data.
 Use this solution to see how to write code in R that deals with missing values.

 	We can start by looking at the data.
-A boxplot is a reasonable way to compare both the location and spread of the brittleness values from each reactor.
+A box plot is a reasonable way to compare both the location and spread of the brittleness values from each reactor.

 	.. figure:: images/brittleness-boxplot.png
 	    :width: 750px